agoncal/agoncal-sample-jaxrs/README.md

-# Sample - CDI - Bootstrapping
+# Sample - JAX-RS - Bootstrapping

 ## Purpose of this sample